starsheriff/train-os/06-switch-to-long-mode/README.md

+# Disclaimer
+This text is still in alpha stage, it is a _write along_ while I develop the code for `train-os`.
+It is not vettet, will have logical gaps, changes in style etc. etc.

 # Switching to long mode
 In the last section we have made a minimal bootable kernel loaded with GRUB.
 We printed `OK` on the screen and halted the cpu.